mdolab/pygeo/doc/getting_started.rst

 The FFD method details are fully described in `the paper <http://doi.org/10.2514/6.2010-9231>`_, but for now it suffices to understand FFD qualitatively.
 First, the user creates an FFD *volume*, defined by a structured grid of *control points*.
-The FFD volume can be of arbitrary shape, but they tend to be rectangular or prismatic in form, and they must completely enclose the point set geometries to be added.
+The FFD volume can be of arbitrary shape, but they tend to be rectangular or prismatic in form, and they must completely enclose the pointset geometries to be added.
-Next, a point set is *embedded* in the FFD volume.
+Next, a pointset is *embedded* in the FFD volume.
 Finally, the control points defining the FFD volume can be moved in space.

 As the control points move, they stretch and twist the FFD volume as if it was a block of Jello.